 Suppose you made a donation of $2 or more to bucket collections conducted by an approved organisation for natural disaster victims.
 In that case, you could claim a tax deduction of up to $10 for the total of those contributions without a receipt.

-Consider maximising your concessional or non-concessional contributions before the end of the financial year with a concessional contribution cap of $25,000 for the 2021 income year.
+With a concessional contribution ceiling of $25,000 for the 2021 income year, consider maximising your concessional or non-concessional contributions before the end of the financial year.

-Check your superannuation contribution limits, and don’t leave it until 30 June to make your contributions as your super fund will not receive the contribution in time.
+Check your superannuation contribution limitations, and don’t wait until June 30 to make your donations; otherwise, your super fund won’t get them in time.